If you’re looking to put money aside for future needs and watch it grow, a savings account can be a great option.

-Here’s the lowdown on the most common types of savings accounts and how to choose the best one for your needs.
+Here’s the lowdown on the different types of savings accounts to have and how to choose the best one (or ones) for your needs.

 Traditional Savings Account

-A common place to save money is in a regular savings account that you can open at a bank or credit union.
+“What types of savings accounts should I have?” is a common question.
+And a typical place to start is with a regular savings account that you can open at a bank or credit union.

-If your bank is insured by the Federal Deposit Insurance Corporation (FDIC), then your deposits are insured for up to $250,000.
-The National Credit Union Administration (NCUA) provides similar insurance for credit unions.
+If your bank is insured by the Federal Deposit Insurance Corporation (FDIC), then your deposits are insured for up to $250,000 per depositor, per account category, per insured institution.
+Worth noting?
+Some banks participate in programs that extend the FDIC insurance to cover millions.1 The National Credit Union Administration (NCUA) provides similar insurance for credit unions.

 You can typically open a basic savings account with a small minimum deposit.
 And, while the interest rates on these accounts tend to be low compared to other savings options, they offer fairly easy access to your funds.

-All savings accounts, however, come with some limits on how many transactions you can make each month.
-While federal law used to limit certain withdrawals and transfers from savings accounts to six per month, the rule was lifted in the wake of the coronavirus pandemic.
+All savings accounts, however, may come with some limits on how many transactions you can make each month.
+While federal law used to cap withdrawal limits and transfers from savings accounts to six per month, the rule was lifted in the wake of the coronavirus pandemic.